 Growing up outside of Boston, our American history classes touched on how cobblestone sidewalks and streets came to be.
 In the 1800s, cobblestones were used as ballast in ships coming from Europe.
 They were offloaded in American port cities, making room for the cargo that was being exported to Europe.
 The cobblestones were repurposed to pave the streets.
 Some were used for buildings as well.
 It was a big deal to see a cobblestone street on a trip “all the way into Boston.”
 (It was sixteen miles.
 The Boston Marathon runs through my home town.
 Literally, you can run or walk to Boston from my town.
 As a child in the suburbs, it was an Expedition.
 Who knows why?)
 If you’re in the Boston area, Acorn Street on Beacon Hill is one of the best known (and photographed) examples of early cobblestones.
 Pavers are the modern-day equivalent.

-When I arrived in Albufeira, I was a tad enchanted by the cobblestone sidewalks or calçadas.
+When I arrived in Albufeira, I was enchanted by Portugal’s cobblestone sidewalks or calçadas.
 Until I tried to walk on them in the rain.
-They’re slicker than gooseshit.
+Spoiler Alert: They’re slicker than gooseshit.
 Even in dry weather, walking on cobbles takes a little getting used to.
 Portuguese women navigate them at a rapid clip in spike heels without blinking, of course.
 I find these women astonishing, awe-inspiring, and intimidating.
 I am proud to say that I can now navigate any cobblestone sidewalk at a matching clip… in my Fila running shoes… if it hasn’t rained.

 The AirBnB I am staying in is in the historic center of Olhão, a rabbit warren of cobblestone back streets and pedestrian-only walkways.
 Here’s the street where I’m staying.
 Aren’t the planters adorable??
 Little BOATS!
 I know, right?